Califsummer/Efficient-Graph-Algorithms-in-MapReduce/README.md

 # Efficient-Graph-Algorithms-in-MapReduce
-Experimenting with large dataset on graph algorithm
+Experimenting with large dataset on graph algorithms